make-software/how-to-casperlabs/docs/user-guides/Delegating-CSPR-Stake.md

 1. Start by choosing which Validator you would like to stake with.
 If a Validator is not already selected, you can search for one using the Validator search box, or, if you have a Validator in mind, paste their Public Key.
 2. Next, enter the Amount of CSPR you would like to delegate.
-3. Click `Next`
+3. Click `Next`.

 ### Step 2 - Confirm Details

 1. Review the details of the transaction.
 2. Next, enter an Amount.
-3. If everything appears correct, click `Next` .
+3. If everything appears correct, click `Next`.
 If there is something you wish to change, you can return to the previous step by clicking `Back to Step 1`.

 ### Step 3 - Sign